Shiv9993/basic-coin-prediction-node/README.md

 sudo docker compose build && sudo docker compose up -d
 ```

-### Note: if you got Error 408: when checking topic status
+### Note: if you get Error 408: while checking topic status
 Leave the node connected for atleast 1 to 3 hours.
-Then you will. find code 200 .Tab tak other nodes ke sath connection establish ho jayega.
+Then you will be able to see code 200 .Tab tak other nodes ke sath connection establish ho jayega.

 ## Check your node status